 Portable Potty Seat

-The big toilets in the parks may be a little scary for the little ones.
+The big toilets in the parks may be a little scary for younger kids.
 I love these fold-up potty seats.
-I recommend storing them in a Ziploc bag so when your child is done you can simply just fold this up and stick it right back in the bag.
+I recommend storing them in a Ziploc bag so that when your child is done, you can simply just fold them up and stick them right back in the bag.
 This way you don’t spread potty germs throughout your belongings.

 Rain Cover-Stroller

 In Florida, it rains a lot.
 One minute it’s sunny and 90 degrees and literally 30 minutes later there’s a downpour.
-We have yet to visit Orlando and not have it rains on us.
+We have yet to visit Orlando and not have it rain on us.
 Protect your belongings and your kids from the rain with these very convenient stroller covers.
-I can confirm they do not sell these in the parks.
+Disney does not sell these in the parks.

 Travel Wipes

-Disney tries their best to keep the parks clean, but it’s nice to have these wipes to wipe down the tables and chairs for the little ones.
-Hand sanitizer can also be messy, and the kids have a tendency to not rub in the sanitizer.
-With these wipes, they can sanitize their hands much easier and with zero mess.
+Disney cast members try their best to keep the parks clean, but it’s nice to have sanitizing wipes to clean off the tables and chairs.
+Hand sanitizer can also be messy, and small kids have a hard time rubbing their hands together.
+With these wipes, they can sanitize their hands much easier with zero mess.

 Autograph Pen

 There is nothing that melts your heart more than your child’s smile.
 Wait until they get an autograph and picture with their favorite characters!
-Don’t forget your pens and autograph books!
+Don’t forget your pens and autograph books to relive these special moments!

 Autograph Book

-Amazon is a good way to save money on autograph books and pens and to get the kids excited about their upcoming trip, they can even pick them out before you go.
+Amazon is a good way to save money on autograph books and pens.
+To help get the kids excited about their upcoming trip, have them pick one out before you go.

 Glow Sticks and Glow Necklaces

-Disney World at night is my favorite time.
-I love the way everything is lit up and the castle is just beautiful.
-The only bad thing is sometimes it’s hard to see and very easy to get lost.
-I noticed a lot of people hanging glow sticks on their strollers and of course the kids wearing them.
-If you have the opportunity to stay and the Animal Kingdom at night, the Pandora area and tree of life are absolutely amazing!
+Disney World at night is lit up with twinkle lights and the castle is just beautiful.
+The only bad thing is it’s hard to see at night and very easy to get lost in the crowd.
+A lot of people have started to hang glow sticks on their strollers and the kids have some much fun wearing glow bracelets and necklaces.
+If you have the opportunity to see the Animal Kingdom at night, the Pandora Land glows, and the Tree of Life is absolutely stunning!

 Cooling Towels